 So I took the few thriving plants and propagated them.
 Then I filled my empty pots with their offspring.
 My balcony is now green and vibrant.
-And I don’t have any plants that just don’t thrive in my climate.
+And I don’t have any plants that don’t thrive in my climate.

 And that’s what the art of slow living is all about.
 It’s being self-aware (I forget to water sometimes) and critically examining what works in your life.

-Then it means doing more of what works.
+And it’s doing more of what works.